greluc/blaustein-led/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as Issues.
-Provide the following information by filling in [the template](.gitlab/issue_templates/Bug.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: